A Thermodynamically Consistent High-Order Framework for Staggered Lagrangian Hydrodynamics: Momentum conservation law

-The derivatives of these shape functions can be computed using the same method as for the $Q^2$ element.
+The derivatives of these shape functions can be computed using the exact same methodology developed for the $Q^2$ element.
 The Jacobian matrix and its determinant can likewise be expressed as a product of the shape function values and several predefined intermediate variables.
-The $Q^3$ element requires 16 intermediate variables.
-As with other $Q^m$ elements, its shape functions are constructed using the corresponding Gauss-Lobatto quadrature points.
+For context, the $Q^3$ element requires 16 intermediate variables.
+As with all other $Q^m$ elements, its shape functions are constructed directly using the corresponding G-L quadrature points.